 AppDir >> test section.
 Bellow you

 will find an example of a test case for Debian.
-To know more about this section check the test
+To know more about this section check the runtime

 Manual test running¶